Winifred McGlamery: Career

-Following her graduation from Johns Hopkins University McGlamery became a both a professional micropaleontologist with the Humble Oil and Refining Company, and a paleontologist for the American Museum of Natural History and for the Rochester University's Museum.
+Following her graduation from Johns Hopkins University McGlamery became a both a professional micropaleontologist with the Humble Oil and Refining Company, and a paleontologist for the American Museum of Natural History and for the University of Rochester's Museum.
 In 1931, at 44 years of age, Walter Jones reached out to McGlamery and offered her the position of librarian at the Alabama Museum of Natural History.
 McGlamery enjoyed this position for over a year, but due to the Great Depression, funds for government employees of Alabama had run out, often leaving McGlamery with little to no income.
 Soon after this, McGlamery joined the Geological Survey of Alabama as paleontologist after the passing of the Survey's previous paleontologist, Truman H. Aldrich.

 She was employed as paleontologist for over 10 years at the Geological Survey of Alabama, and was a member of the geological survey for 30 years.
 During her employment on the Survey, she primarily logged well samples and identified and labeled various index fossils.
 In 1934, after the rediscovery of Little Stave Creek, a middle Eocene site, McGlamery obtained high status within the American geology field, and was soon employed as geologist for the State Oil and Gas Board of Alabama.
 McGlamery's most notable and principal contributions to the paleontology and stratigraphy fields were her well descriptions and contributions to the fossil collection.

 McGlamery was involved in a number of geological societies, namely the Paleontological Society of America, the American Association of Petroleum Geologists, the American Malacological Union, the Alabama Academy of Science, the Society of Economic Geologists, the Mississippi Geological Society and was made a Fellow of the Geological Society of America.

 McGlamery co-authored several publications with her coworker and fellow micropaleontologist, Joseph Cushman and made multiple contributions to the journal, Alabama Academy of Science.
 McGlamery officially retired from the State Survey in 1961, but was still active in within the University of Alabama.
 After this retirement, McGlamery continued working as a consultant for micropaleontology for seven years for the State Oil and Gas Board, where she consulted part-time within her home until her retirement in 1970.